gpdoud/customer-project-react/README.md

+# React front-end to CustomerServer

+When this project is cloned, it can be started by:

+`npm start dev` (node is required to be installed)

+The URI has been modified to support the CustomerServer WebAPI.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.